prakol16/IdeaJS/README.md

 IdeaJS
 ======

-A library for developing games based on the HTML5 canvas
+A game engine for developing games based on the HTML5 canvas

 FEATURES:
   - Fast background rendering, due to its having two canvases